-(1) Department of Environmental Engineering, Faculty of Environmental Studies,

-Key Laboratory of Bio and Environmental Geology of Ministry of Education, China University of Geosciences, Wuhan, Hubei 430074, China
+Department of Environmental Engineering, Faculty of Environmental Studies China University of Geosciences, 388 Lumo Road, Wuhan, Hubei 430074, China, teteli2001@yahoo.com

-Abstract: Despite the numerous researches done on Organochlorine pesticides (OCPs) in China and in the world, information regarding emissions and concentrations of OCPs in Karst caves is extremely limited.
-Karst areas have much higher ecological vulnerability and are so easy to be contaminated.
-This paper presents results of a monitoring program conducted in Dayan cave, Guilin, China that was designed to characterize levels, trends and sources of pesticides in soil (sediment) samples.
+Abstract: Despite the numerous researches on Organochlorine pesticides (OCPs) in China and in the world, information regarding the distribution of OCPs in Karst caves is extremely limited.
+Karst area has much ecological vulnerability and it is so easy to be contaminated.
+This paper presents results of a monitoring program conducted in Dayan cave, Guilin, China that was designed to characterize levels, trends and sources of pesticides in soil samples.
 Thirteen soil samples were collected and OCPs were analysed.
-Inside the cave a total concentration of OCPs (SOCPs) detected was 29.659 ng/g with a mean value of 3.295 ng/g and ΣOCPs detected outside the cave was 74.108 ng/g with a mean value of 18.527ng/g. ΣOCPs outside the cave was higher than Σ OCPs outside the cave.
-The concentration of Chlordane in OCPs was highest among all the OCPs detected with range of 0.12-13.253ng/g and mean value of 3.93 ng /g.
-The next compound with high level of concentration was Heptachlor which ranged from Nondetected (ND) to 2.465 ng/g with a mean value of 1.4 ng/g.
-The pollution of OCPs in soil comparing other countries and other areas in China was light.
-The analysis of Dichlorodiphenyltrichloroethane (DDT) and Hexachlorocyclohexane (HCH) isomers showed that there was fresh input of Dicofol and Lindane in the study area.
-By calculating the ratios of Dichlorodiphenyldichloroethane (DDD) to Dichlorodiphenyldichloroethylene (DDE), it was found that the degradation of DDT outside the cave was aerobic and the degradation of DDT inside the cave was anaerobic.
-[Journal of American Science.
-2009;5(1):35-43].
-(ISSN: 1545-1003).
+Inside the cave a total concentration of OCPs ($\sum OCPs$) detected was 29.659 ng/g with a mean value of 3.295 ng/g and $\sum OCPs$ detected outside the cave was 74.108 ng/g with a mean value of 18.527 ng/g. Σ OCPs outside the cave was higher than Σ OCPs outside the cave.
+The concentration of Chlordane in OCPs was highest among all the OCPs with range of 0.12-13.253 ng/g and mean value of 3.93 ng/g.
+The next compound with high level was Heptachlor wich ranged from Non-detected (ND) to 2.465 ng/g with a mean value of 1.4 ng/g.
+The pollution of OCPs in soil comparing with other countries and other areas in China analysis Dichlorodiphenyltrichloroethane was light.
+The of (DDT) and Hexachlorocyclohexane (HCH) isomers showed that there is a fresh input of Dicofol and Lindane in the area.
+By calculating the ratios of Dichlorodiphenyldichloroethane (DDD) to Dichlorodiphenyldichloroethylene (DDE) we found that the degradation of DDT outside the cave was aerobic and the degradation of DDT inside the cave was anaerobic.
+[Report and Opinion.
+2009;1(1):6-16].
+(ISSN: 1553-9873).

-Keywords: Organochlorine pesticides, Karst cave, Soil, Guilin, China.
+Key words: Organochlorine pesticides, Karst cave, Guilin, China

-1. INTRODUCTION
+1.Introduction

 Organochlorine pesticides are a group of persistent organic pollutants (POPs) which are to be eliminated or reduced on their release into the environment in many countries.
-Because of their persistence in the environment, and biological accumulation through the food web, OCPs can cause environmental damage, and affect human health (Colborn et al, 1996).
-Due to their volatility and persistence in the air; OCPs are subjected to atmospheric transport (LRAT). long-range Therefore, OCPs released in the tropical and subtropical environments could be dispersed rapidly through air and water, and tend to be redistributed on a global scale (Tanabe, 1991).
-The origin and fate of OCPs in soils with different land use have been extensively studied in many countries.
+Because of their persistence in the environment, and biological accumulation through the food web, OCPs can cause environmental damage, and affect human health (Colborn et al, 1996) .Due to their volatility and persistence in the air; OCPs are subjected to long-range atmospheric transport (LRAT).
+Therefore, OCPs released in the tropical and subtropical environments could be dispersed rapidly through air and water, and tend to be redistributed on a global scale (Tanabe, 1991) .The origin and fate of OCPs in soils with different land use have been extensively studied in many countries.
 Although the usage of OCPs was phased out for decades, the elevated concentrations were still observed in many agricultural soils (Harris et al., 2000) and the relationship between sites of greatest application and current residue levels was found strong (Shivaramaiah et al., 2002).
-The release of OCPs from soils continues to be a source of OCPs pollution to the environment (Meijer et al., 2001).
+The release of OCPs from soils continues to be a source to the environment (Meijer et al., 2001).